MikeHopley/ftl-ships-strategy/index.md

 The Artemis has a 2-point weapons buffer, so consider delaying shield upgrades in the hope of hitting a good store.

-Use missiles as efficiently as possible.
-Destroy piloting with the Artemis to guarantee the Hull Missile will hit.
+Use missiles as efficiently as possible, but do use them against threatening weapons.
+When enemy hull is not a multiple of 4, destroy piloting with the Artemis to guarantee the Hull Missile will hit.
+Accept missile-heavy surrenders.
 Sometimes it might not be worth fighting a Zoltan ship.
+As a last resort, buy missiles: it's better than being unable to win fights.

 ### Balance Mod